Customer Login

 Fly Fishing/Spey Fishing:

 This is an extremely fun way to pursue and battle fierce Chum Salmon.
 The fly rod is a great tool to catch these fish.
 Floating lines with weighted flies or sink tips and unweighted flies are the ticket in the same colour combinations as your jigs.
-Rods need to be a minimum of 8 wt as these can be large strong fish we have lots of good choices to choose from such as the Redington Crosswater, Echo Lift, Fenwick Aetos, Sage Foundation, Sage Sonic and St. Croix Imperial.
-Reels should also be rugged enough to deal with these fish you can't go wrong with the Echo Ion, Sage Spectrum C, Redington Behemouth or the Galvan Rush Lt or the Galvan Torque.
+Rods need to be a minimum of 8 wt as these can be large strong fish we have lots of good choices to choose from such as the Echo Lift, Fenwick Aetos, Sage Foundation, Sage Sonic and St. Croix Imperial.
+Reels should also be rugged enough to deal with these fish you can't go wrong with the Echo Ion, Sage Spectrum C, Redington Behemoth or the Galvan Rush Lt or the Galvan Torque.

 Baits, Lures, and Scents: